-Keratoconus is a progressive eye disease in which the normally round cornea thins and begins to bulge into a cone-like shape.
-This will lead to distorted vision in relation to asymmetrical irregular astigmatism where the smooth surface of the cornea becomes slightly wavy, and myopia that develops when the front of the cornea expands.
+Keratoconus is a progressive disorder that is characterized by cone-shaped outward bulging and thinning of the cornea, leading to distorted vision in relation to asymmetrical irregular astigmatism where the smooth surface of the cornea becomes slightly wavy and myopia that develops when the front of the cornea expands.

 It can occur in one or both eyes, and often begins during a person’s teens or early 20s.

 At the onset of keratoconus, you may not experience any symptoms and your vision may only slightly be affected.
 The earliest signs are usually blurred vision and frequent changes in eye glass prescription, or vision that cannot be corrected with glasses.